eml33530/Project_3/README.md

 ![End Auction](PNG%20FIles/personality-auction/end-auction.png)

-Confirm the end of the auction and transfer of the token ID on Kovan Etherscan
+Confirm the end of the auction and the transfer of the token ID on Kovan Etherscan

 ![End Auction](PNG%20FIles/personality-auction/end-auction-tx.png)